Humanity & Inclusion in Colombia

 Areas of Intervention

-In Colombia, Humanity & Inclusion has a team of 168 staff members who work diligently to:
+In Colombia, Humanity & Inclusion has a team of 193 staff members.

 Landmines are omnipresent in conflict zones in Colombia, a country ravaged by armed violence.
-Thousands of people fall victim to this scourge and the vast majority of survivors suffer from a disability.
-Since 2017, Humanity & Inclusion has been implementing mine clearance actions in the three Colombian departments of Cauca, Meta and Caquetá.
+Thousands of people fall victim to this scourge and the vast majority of survivors live with permanent disabilities.
+Since 2017, Humanity & Inclusion has been implementing mine clearance actions in the five Colombian departments of Cauca, Meta, Nariño, Antioquia and Caquetá.
 Teams also provide psychosocial support and rehabilitation care to victims, and help them find gainful employment.
-As part of its holistic approach, Humanity & Inclusion also provides communities with risk education on mines and explosive remnants of war.
+As part of its holistic approach, Humanity & Inclusion also provides communities with risk education on how to spot, avoid and report explosive remnants of war.

-In addition, teams also offer support to Venezuelan refugees living in Colombia by providing them with psychosocial support and rehabilitation care, and by organizing activities to promote social cohesion between Venezuelan refugees and Colombians.
+More than 1 million Venezuelan refugees are living in Colombia.
+Humanity & Inclusion provides refugees with psychosocial support and rehabilitation care, and organizes activities to promote social cohesion between Venezuelan refugees and Colombians living in host communities.